actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

-multi-threading: there is all sorts of hardware I/O running in the background, plus data processing, storage management, etc. CAF allows us to stay sane amidst all the threads: the actor framework enforces a clear model of data ownership, and saves us from a lot of mutex-related headaches.
+multi-threading: there is all sorts of hardware I/O running in the background, plus data processing, storage management, etc. CAF allows us to stay sane amidst all the threads: the actor framework enforces a clear model of data ownership and saves us from a lot of mutex-related headaches.
 Not having to worry about a whole class of subtle, hard-to-reproduce bugs is a life saver.
 On top of that, the availability of compile-time checking of messaging interfaces is very useful, and something where CAF has a tangible advantage over actor